luqmansen/luqmansen.github.io/content/scratchpads/Database Design and Implementation.md

 we skip redo all the way.

 **Redo-Only**
-Never flush anything during tx, all written to buffer.
+Never flush anything during tx, all written to buffer + log no need to undo as nothing ever written to disk but require pinning alot of buffers, may risk of buffer contention

+**5.3.5 WAL**